jrihon/Ducque/README.md

             - randomise the chemistries of a given sequence with a set of prompted chemistries :
                 --chemistry LIST
                 --sequence SEQUENCE

             - randomise a sequence's bases with a set of prompted chemistries :
                 --chemistry LIST
+                --length LENGTH

+            - randomise a sequence's bases with a set of prompted chemistries :
+                --chemistry LIST